klarna-incubator/gram/README.md

 - `core/` contains the backend library; most data related logic lies here
 - `config/` contains the configuration.
 - `api/` contains the backend web API
-- `plugins/` contains backend plugins, which when installed into api allows for customization
+- `plugins/` contains backend plugins, which when installed into config allows for customization

 ## Development Setup 💻